 The market for accessible UK holiday cottages is growing all the time.
-In fact it is estimated that one in six people in England and Wales have an ‘activity limiting’ health problem or disability.
-(Source VisitBritain).
+In fact, it is estimated that one in six people in England and Wales have an activity-limiting health problem or disability, according to VisitBritain.

 In fact, it’s estimated the accessible tourism market is worth £12bn in England alone.